Corporate Anti-Corruption Enforcement Trends in Russia

 Bribery through gifts often implies a relatively low monetary value.
 Recent examples include a bottle of cognac, a crate of paper, a truckload of pit gravel, payment of air tickets to a resort and accommodation in a hotel.

 Police officers are the most common bribe-takers, while senior corporate executives are the most frequent bribers

-Also among the more common recipients of illegal payments in 2018, according to our review, were officials of municipal authorities and the Federal Bailiffs’ Service, as well as employees of Russian Railways, although figures for both of these categories have slightly declined over the years.
+Also among the more common recipients of illegal payments in the period under review were officials of municipal authorities and the Federal Bailiffs’ Service, as well as employees of Russian Railways, although figures for both of these categories have slightly declined over the years.

-In 2019, another notable category of officials receiving illegal payments was municipal officials (18 cases).
-In the same year, and for the first time, there was a case of bribery of a foreign official: an official of the State Aviation Emergency Rescue Institution of the Ministry of Emergency Situations of Belarus.
+In 2019, and for the first time, there was a case of bribery of a foreign official: an official of the State Aviation Emergency Rescue Institution of the Ministry of Emergency Situations of Belarus.
 As far as we know, this was the first such case in the history of article 19.28 enforcement, and we have not identified any other cases of that kind since then.

 Companies should pay particular attention to interactions in the course of state procurement

 Most frequently, companies face potential liability for illegal rewards designed to ensure a certain decision is taken and for cooperation in obtaining commercial contracts, including as part of state procurement processes.

 Companies often give or offer bribes for decisions by officials related to inspections.
 The aim of those bribes is to avoid or reduce the liability that might result from those inspections.